 An NHS think-tank has raised concerns that hospitals in England are “lurching” from month to month on “emergency” government loans to cover costs of day-to-day operation.

-Analysis by the BBC has shown that the amount of money loaned by the government to NHS trusts in England doubled between 2016-17 to 2018-19.
+Analysis by the BBC has shown that the amount of money in loans by the government to NHS trusts in England doubled between 2016-17 to 2018-19.
 In 2016/17, the total amount of money given as loans to hospital trusts was £4.7 billion.
 This rose to £7.4 billion the year after and has continued to rise.
 It currently stands at £10.1 billion.

 Further figures analysed by the BBC revealed that last year, 122 NHS trusts received financial support from the government.